Musicians Hall of Fame and Museum: Museums

-The session musicians were often the house studio musicians in cities such as Memphis, Los Angeles, Detroit, Nashville, Muscle Shoals and New York City.
-These musicians were often the unsung heroes behind the hits of many great artists.
-These relatively small groups of players performed on many of the hit singles of the 1950s, 1960s, 1970s, and 1980s.
+Session musicians were often the house musicians in cities such as Memphis, Los Angeles, Detroit, Nashville, Muscle Shoals and New York City.
+Though they were frequently the ones behind the hits of many celebrated artists, their contributions were essential to the sound of an era.
+These relatively small groups of skilled players performed on countless hit singles throughout the 1950s, 1960s, 1970s, and 1980s.

 In 2009–10, the city of Nashville seized the building (under the rules of eminent domain) to make way for the construction of The Music City Center.
 The artifacts were then stored in designated buildings, but many were damaged in the 2010 Nashville flood.

 In 2013, the museum found a new home in the spacious old exhibit hall of Municipal Auditorium, which more than doubled the size of the original museum.
 On August 29, 2013, the MHOFM reopened on the first floor of the historic Nashville Municipal Auditorium just off the James Robertson Parkway exit at 401 Gay Street, Nashville, TN 37219.
 The 200,000 square foot building houses the historic 10,000-seat Municipal Auditorium.
 The 68,000 sq. ft. exhibit floor, which was also Nashville's first convention center, houses the museum and its artifacts.

-Honors

-The museum was voted venue of the year by the Meeting Professionals International in 2008.